cs-open-project/projectsfound/README.md

 ### Impala[MPP SQL查询]

-Description: Impala is a high-performance C++ and Java SQL query engine for data stored in Apache Hadoop-based clusters.
+Description: Apache Impala is the open source, native analytic database for open data and table formats.

 介绍: Impala is a high-performance C++ and Java SQL query engine for data stored in Apache Hadoop-based clusters.